blesson3/blesson3.github.io/README.md

 ##CoFounder of QuickQuestion
 *October 2014 through present*

-* QuickQuestion (QQ) is an app targeting millennials for social querying.
-Social querying will augment daily activities.
+* Manage product development team through regular meetings, KPI development to ensure successful milestone progress, and go to market stategy development with cofounder.

-* Managing a team of a designer and another developer to project success.
+* Develop front and backend solutions using a combination of NodeJS and Swift to ensure reliability and availability throughout the product.

 ##IT Intern at Meijer (Retailer)
 *Grand Rapids, MI - May 2016 through August 2016*

-* Managed a project where I ended up designing, developing, and deploying a fully automated linux solution that took the project from years to less than a month.
+* Managed PDF OCR project; designed, developed, and deployed a fully automated linux solution reducing estimated project completion from years to less than a month.

 * Converted millions of non-searchable PDFs to a searchable format, increasing efficiency around the company.

 * This project initiated a massive collaborative effort between different IT teams.

 * Designed, and developed a solution within the scope of my internship that saved the company from buying a very expensive alternative.